pmemoli/Wave-and-Spring-simulator/README.md

 # Spring-Simulator
 Set any configuration of springs, particles, pendulums and waves on a 2D plane and see how it evolves.

-Describa cualquier configuracion de resortes, particulas, pendulos y ondas/sogas y vea como evoluciona.
+Describa cualquier configuracion de resortes, particulas, pendulos y ondas/sogas en 2D para ver como evoluciona.

 Pygame and Numpy required